List of ambassadors of Russia to Chile: History of diplomatic relations

 Diplomatic contacts between Chile and Russia date back to the early nineteenth century, during the Chilean War of Independence which began in 1810.
 Captain Otto von Kotzebue, then carrying out a circumnavigation of the world aboard the brig Rurik visited the port of Talcahuano and the city of Concepción in 1816.
 Baron Anatoly de Kister was assigned for a time as chargé d'affaires in 1895, with the first plenipotentiary envoy, Mavriky Prozor, appointed in 1909.
 Augusto Matte Pérez was in turn appointed by Chile as the representative to the Russian Empire.
 Relations at this time were by representatives with dual accreditation, and affairs with Chile were handled by the Russian ambassador to Brazil.
 With the February Revolution in Russia in 1917, diplomatic relations were maintained with the new Russian Provisional Government, but ended shortly after the October Revolution brought the Bolsheviks to power.
 Diplomatic relations would not be restored until late in the Second World War.

 Relations between Chile and what was by now the Soviet Union were officially restored on 11 December 1944.
-A new ambassador, Dmitry Zhukov, was appointed on 5 September 1945, but the warmer relations were shortlived.
+A new ambassador, Dmitry Zhukov, was appointed on 5 September 1945, but the warmer relations were short-lived.
 The Radical Party of Chile had won the 1946 Chilean presidential election with the support of the Communist Party of Chile, bringing Gabriel González Videla to power as president of Chile.
 Relations between the parties soon soured.
 Videla moved to break off relations with the Soviet Union and the Warsaw Pact countries on 21 October 1947, and with the Law of Permanent Defense of Democracy, banned the Communist Party of Chile.
 Relations remained broken for nearly twenty years.
 Relations improved with the victory in the 1964 Chilean presidential election of reformist-minded Eduardo Frei Montalva, and diplomatic relations were restored on 24 October 1964.
 The embassy in Santiago was reopened, as was a cultural centre, and Nikolai Alekseyev was appointed as Soviet ambassador.
 Relations continued to be positive under Frei Montalva's successor, Salvador Allende, but Allende was overthrown in the 1973 Chilean coup d'état, bringing right-wing dictator Augusto Pinochet to power.
 The Soviet Union withdrew its representatives in protest, and relations were once more broken off.

 Chile was ruled as a military dictatorship for the next decade and a half, with the military regime ending after the 1989 Chilean general election.
 Now restored to democracy, relations with the Soviet Union were restored on 11 March 1990.
 The dissolution of the Soviet Union occurred in 1991, and Chile recognised Russia as its successor state.
 Diplomatic representatives have continued to be exchanged between the two countries since then.